loathers/freecandydotexe/documentation/scope.md

 ## Out-of-Scope

 - **freecandy.exe will not fill your organs (stomach/liver/spleen).**
+  - At least, it won't do it well.
   - There is one small and minor exception to this rule -- if you have pantsgiving, freecandy will wear it as part of its outfit optimizer and consume the new incremental fullness as it gets added to your stomach.
 - **freecandy.exe will not set up digitized monsters for you.**
   - As noted below, the script -will- fight them, if you've already digitized.
 But it isn't going to set them up for you.